rosflight/rosflight_docs/docs/user-guide/concepts/rosplane-overview.md

 # ROSplane Overview

-ROSplane is a basic fixed-wing autopilot build around ROS2 for use with the ROSflight autopilot.
+ROSplane is a basic fixed-wing autopilot built around ROS2 for use with the ROSflight autopilot.
 It is built according to the methods published in *Small Unmanned Aircraft: Theory and Practice* by Dr. Randy Beard and Dr. Tim McLain.

 As per the [ROSflight vision](../../index.md#our-vision), ROSplane is *not* a fully-featured fixed-wing autopilot.